 Here are three key reasons why you should start building your risk transfer strategy:

 - It can be difficult to manage the type and breadth of the insurance liabilities you transfer and/or accept in contracts and agreements.
-When you focus on insurance risk transfer, either by auditing insurance and contractual agreements in-house or by outsourcing the undertaking to professionals like BCS, you regain confidence with your insurance risk transfer, and make cost-effective adjustments before contracts are signed, and most importantly, before claims are filed.
+When you focus on insurance risk transfer, either by auditing insurance and contractual agreements in-house or by outsourcing the undertaking to professionals like BCS, you regain confidence with your insurance coverage and can make cost-effective adjustments before contracts are signed, and most importantly, before claims are filed.

-- Effectively managing your liabilities often times translates into savings on your own insurance costs.
+- Effectively managing your liabilities often translates into savings on your own insurance costs.
 Therefore, developing a solid insurance risk transfer strategy is a proactive way to remain competitive in the marketplace.